 75. Find a new signature cocktail.
-Whether that’s at Belle of Dayton, The Century Bar or the new Van Buren room, taste away.
+Whether that’s at Belle of Dayton, The Century Bar (be sure to check out its new location!) or the Van Buren room, taste away.
+In moderation, of course.

 76. Visit the Hartman Rock Garden in Springfield.
 See some unique rock artwork, including meticulously crafted replicas of the White House, Independence Hall and other well-known national landmarks that were crafted out of small stones by H.G.
 “Ben” Hartman during the Great Depression (admission is free).

-77. Try the purple condiment (on a charcuterie board) from Crafted & Cured.
+77. Try the purple condiment (on a charcuterie board) from Crafted & Cured on Wayne Avenue.